PalMuc/Kingdom-Assignment/Readme.md

     rvm jruby gem install pkg/kingdom-assignment-*.gem

-Kingdom Assignment is now in your global path, meaning that from any point in the system you call use it by typing
+Kingdom Assignment is now in your global path, meaning that from any point in the system you can use it by typing

     kingdom-assignment